Mpox (formerly Monkeypox)

 Transmission

-A person with mpox can spread it to others from when symptoms start until the rash has fully healed.
+Mpox can be spread to others from up to 4 days before symptoms start until all scabs have fallen off and a fresh layer of skin has formed.
 The illness usually lasts 2 – 4 weeks.

 Mpox in Australia is mainly spreading through sexual activity